Ibenthinkin/question-realty/README.md

-QUESTION REALITY GROUP WEBISTE
+QUESTION REALTY GROUP WEBISTE

 ---

 # Description

-This is an example site for the intor to front-end web development course at the Flatiron School.
+This is an example site for the intro to front-end web development course at the Flatiron School.

 # Contact